top of page

 Do I need an appointment to apply for the fictitious certificate?

 Whether you need an appointment to apply for a fictitious certificate depends on your immigration office.
-Many immigration offices, for example, offer to renew the fictitious certificate without an appointment at the service desk.
+Many immigration offices, for example, offer the option of renewing your fictitious certificate at the service desk without an appointment.

 Special case: Are fictitious certificates also issued to foreigners from Ukraine?